arnauddorgans/TabBarController/README.md

 ## Customization

-Create a UIView class and make it inherit from TabBarProtocol
+Create a UIView class and make it inherits from TabBarProtocol

 ```swift
 import TabBarController